 After the Fallen Tunnel Tree the woods gradually become denser and less attractive.
 There also seem to be fewer sequoias, or perhaps they’re just hidden by the smaller trees.
 But the biggest sequoias of the hike are on this section of trail.

-The trail passes a small waterfall at a creek crossing, and shortly afterward there’s a short side trail to the Hart Tree.
+The trail passes a small waterfall at a creek crossing, and shortly afterward there’s a short side trail to the huge Hart Tree.

 (To the left, the Redwood Canyon Trail continues through scenic old-growth forest for another half-mile.
 After the old growth ends, the trail passes the Cave Research Field Station, a small shed to the left of the trail, then becomes heavily overgrown but can be followed as far as Big Springs, where a stream exits from a large cave system.)

-After another stretch without any sequoias, the trail descends through a somewhat less spectacular section of mid-sized sequoias for its last mile.
-These sequoias have a rough brown bark.
+After another stretch without any sequoias, the trail descends through a pleasant area of mid-sized sequoias for its last mile.
+These sequoias all have remarkably similar rough brown bark.

-© 2011-2012 David Baselt
+© 2011, 2012, 2018 David Baselt